Microservice Architecture - Part 2 (SSO, Logging, and all that) 17 Feb 2019

 useful to get a clear and real time status of the solution.
 Kibana depends on Elasticsearch and exposes its interface to the port

 docker-compose-api-gw.yml : Prodiving api-gateway services

 Microservice architecture are usually composed of a lot of services.
 Keeping track of these, providing and maintaining a clear API becomes very quickly challenging.
-Besides, the granularity of microservices often call for a composition to deliver actual added value.
-Besides, different might have different needs.
-For instance, a mobile app might need a different API that a web app.
+Besides, the granularity of microservices often call for a composition to deliver actual value add.
+Besides, different applications might have different needs.
+For instance, a mobile app might need a different API than a web app.
 Furthermore, we often want to secure some services.
 For instance, using oauth2 protocol connected to an identity provider to offer Single Sign On (SSO) on the services.

 In our case, the API gateway is called Kong and it requires a database.
 The

 kong-database which is a postgress database version 10 that holds the API gateway configuration

 The api gateway itself

 api-gateway that is based on a docker image that we built previously